 Were you seriously injured in a slip and fall accident?
 Although these may not sound like serious situations, a slip and fall accident can result in catastrophic injuries.
 Ranging in severity from sprains to broken bones to head trauma to spinal cord injuries, if you have been injured, you could be entitled to compensation.
 The most common causes of slip and fall accidents include a wet surface, an uneven surface, a torn carpet, or uneven steps.
 In order to prove that the owner’s negligence was the cause of the slip and fall accident, one of three things must be proven.
 First, the property owner or employee was responsible for causing the hazard.
 Second, they knew about the danger but failed to do anything about it.
 Third, they did not know about the hazard, but someone else in their situation would have reasonably known about the risk.
 They could be responsible for paying for any medical expenses if it was shown to be their fault.
 Speak to one of our experienced Atlanta slip and fall attorneys to help you determine if there is enough evidence of negligence.

-Learn More From our Atlanta Premises Liability Attorneys – Serving Atlanta, Alpharetta, and all Georgia
+Learn More From our Atlanta Premises Liability Attorneys – Serving Atlanta, Alpharetta, and All of Georgia

 Can I win a personal injury claim over a dangerous condition that the property owner didn’t even know about?